vlshields/gamescope-manager/README.md

 # make it executable
 chmod +x gamescope-manager

-# Create a symlink in case of updates to gamescope-manager
+# (Optional) Create a symlink
 sudo ln -s $(pwd)/gamescope-manager /usr/local/bin/gamescope-manager
 ```

 ## Usage
-gamescope-manager has five available commands and the obligatory --help flag:
+To view all available options, use the --help flag:

 **Install**: Downloads and installs the latest gamescope package